I’m worried about my child’s mental wellbeing

 During recent times, the UK has experienced a significant increase in children and young people being referred to mental health services.
 Pressures from social media, peer groups and the legacy from the Covid-19 lockdowns and missed time at school, college or university, are all contributing to more children and young people feeling overwhelmed and anxious.

 The good news is that there has never been more help available to support children and young people if you know where to look.
-The following is a list of just some organisations we would like to signpost you to, if you’re worried about the mental health and wellbeing of a young person.
+Below is a list of just some organisations we would like to signpost you to, if you’re worried about the mental health and wellbeing of a young person.

 PAPYRUS Prevention of Young Suicide is the UK charity dedicated to the prevention of suicide and the promotion of positive mental health and emotional wellbeing in young people.
 Their suicide prevention helpline, HOPELINEUK, is staffed by trained suicide prevention advisers, who work with young people – and anybody concerned for a young person – to help keep them safe from suicide.
 HOPELINEUK is a free and confidential call, text and email service, which is available from 9am to midnight, every day of the year.
 Full details including all helpline contact numbers can be found on the PAPYRUS website here.